New York Personal Injury Attorneys

 Res ipsa loquitur is Latin for “the thing speaks for itself.”
 In legal terms, res ipsa loquitur is a doctrine of law that establishes a presumption of negligence if the individual had exclusive control over what caused the injury, even without evidence of negligence.
-It is potential grounds for a personal injury claim in New York State.
+It is potential grounds for a personal injury claim in New York City.

 Most personal injury and wrongful death claims in New York revolve around the doctrine of negligence.
 Negligence is the failure to fulfill the requirements of legal responsibility, or to breach a duty of care.
 Most plaintiffs in personal injury cases – or their attorneys – have to prove the defendant’s negligence to qualify for financial compensation.
 Proving negligence generally takes establishing a duty of care, a breach of duty, causation and damages.